pingcap/tidb-binlog/cmd/drainer/README.md

   -ignore-schemas string
        	disable sync the meta schema (default "INFORMATION_SCHEMA,PERFORMANCE_SCHEMA,mysql,test") -init-commit-ts int
-       	the init point for sync
+       	the this position from which begin to sync and apply binlog.
   -log-file string
        	log file path
   -log-rotate string